fen/json/README.md

-# [POC] JSON .NET source library
+# JSON .NET source library

-This is a small .NET JSON source library with minimal dependencies.
-It's API is similar to Newtonsoft.Json.Linq.
+This is a small .NET JSON parser library, distributed as a single C# source file ([json.cs](json.cs)).
+It's API is similar to the Newtonsoft.Json.Linq JObject, JArray API.

-**NOTE** This is proof of concept code.
+This exists because I needed a lightweight library with minimal dependencies doing the essentials of JSON parsing.
+This is not a replacement for Newtonsoft.Json.

 ## Example